-Decision Review System (DRS) other than the presence of a Third Umpire - shall not apply unless specified by CRICKET BC.
+If Used: Decision Review System (DRS) other than the presence of a possible Third Umpire - shall not apply unless specified by CRICKET BC-BC BIG BASH.

 Appendix E

 Calculations (CRICKET BC may use a Calculation Application instead of the sheets below as needed).